larson-group/clubb_release/Readme.txt

 a library or compiler is updated.

-To delete old object files (*.o), and mod (*.mod) files, go to <PREFIX>/bin (where Makefile resides) and type
+To delete old object files (*.o), and mod (*.mod) files, go to <CLUBB BASE DIRECTORY>/bin (where Makefile resides) and type

 $ make clean

-If this doesn't help, then to additionally delete everything in the binary and library directories, go to <PREFIX>/bin and type
+If this doesn't help, then to additionally delete everything in the binary and library directories, go to <CLUBB BASE DIRECTORY>/bin and type

 $ make distclean

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%
+% CHAPTER 2: EXECUTING BASIC SIMULATIONS
+%
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 -----------------------------------------------------------------------
-- (2.1) Executing a single-column run:
+- (2.1) Executing a single-column (standalone) run:
 -----------------------------------------------------------------------

    Before you can execute CLUBB, you must compile it (see Build section above.)
-   <CLUBB DIR> refers the the directory where clubb is installed.
+   <CLUBB BASE DIRECTORY> refers the the directory where clubb is installed.
+   <CASE NAME> refers to the cloud case, e.g. arm, atex, bomex, etc.

-1. cd <CLUBB DIR>/input/case_setups
+1. cd <CLUBB BASE DIRECTORY>/input/case_setups

-2. Edit <CASE>_model.in for each case you wish to run, or just leave them as is.
+2. Edit <CASE NAME>_model.in for each case you wish to run, or just leave them as is.
 Usually you will want to keep these the same.
    See the KK_microphys code for a description of Khairoutdinov and Kogan drizzle parameterization.